Kmalevski/kmalevski.github.io/content/articles/Internship.md

 ![CapeV2 repository](/articles/article-1/CAPEv2.png)

 ## Installation and configuration
-Setting up CapeV2 required configuring a secure environment using isolated virtual machines.
+Setting up CapeV2 required configuring a secure environment using isolated Windows virtual machines.

-This setup ensured that the analysis of potentially harmful payloads would not affect the host system.
+This setup ensured that the analysis and execution of the file will be contained and will not affect the host system.

-The process involved installing dependencies, configuring network settings, and setting up Windows analysis machines.

 ![Architecture CapeV2](/articles/article-1/capearchitecture.png)
 > CapeV2 architecture shows the interaction between host and guest machines